Thursday, August 28, 2008

 Another present that I made way back in June for my mom's birthday in July was the Clementine Shawlette.
 It was my first shawl, with a pretty simple lace pattern.
 The only tricky bit was the seam in the middle.
 I did my best with the kitchener stitch and blocking, but it was still evident. :/

 And last night I finished these snicket socks.
 I made quite a few (probably unnecessary) changes to the original pattern.
 I used the heel flap heel instead of the short-row heel, I made the bottom of the foot in reverse stockinette instead of regular stockinette.
-And I changed the toe a bit to be a less pointy and more round.finished these suckers in 10 days!!! a miracle.
+And I changed the toe a bit to be a less pointy and more round.

 Now I'll probably try to finish up some other items I have going (4 things that I can think of right now) continue with my spinning and maybe (just maybe) start knitting something with something I've spun.
 But that sounds a bit silly to me!